-No Name (Date of birth; Age) Career sun and import nmary, positions and assignments in the Company ant positions concurrently held at other companies 5 Tadashi Sobue (December 16, 1964; 58) [New appointment] Gender: Male Number of years as Director of the Company: Attendance at the Board of Directors Meetings: Number of shares of the Company actually held: 2,600 Number of shares of the Company potentially held: 0 April 1987 April 2011 April 2013 March 2017 April 2019 April 2021 May 2022 April 2023 Joined the Company Construction General Manager, Engineering Dept., Chubu Branch Office, Green Technology System Division General Manager, Engineering Dept., Tohoku Branch Office, Green Technology System Division Director, Taikisha (Thailand) Co., Ltd. Senior General Manager, Engineering Dept., Osaka Branch Office, Green Technology System Division Corporate Officer, Senior General Manager, Engineering Supervisory Dept., Green Technology System Division Corporate Officer, Senior General Manager, Engineering Supervisory Dept. and Senior General Manager, Global Engineering Supervisory Dept., Green Technology System Division Managing Corporate Officer, Chief General Manager, Green Technology System Division (current position)

-[Reason for nominating as a candidate for Director] Tadashi Sobue has abundant business experience in the field of the green technology system business and has served as Chief General Manager, Green Technology System Division since April 2023.
-The Company newly appoints him as a candidate for Director based on its judgment that he qualifies for this position taking into account his good track record and his expected contribution to the further development of the Taikisha Group as Director.
+No Name (Date of birth; Age) Career sun and import nmary, positions and assignments in the Company ant positions concurrently held at other companies (Date of onth, Age) April 1987 Joined the Company April 2011 Construction General Manager, Engineering Dept., Chubu Branch Office, Green Technology System Division a the second April 2013 General Manager, Engineering Dept., Tohoku Branch Office, Green Technology System Division (22) March 2017 April 2019 Director, Taikisha (Thailand) Co., Ltd. Senior General Manager, Engineering Dept., Osaka April 2021 Branch Office, Green Technology System Division Corporate Officer, Senior General Manager, Engineering Supervisory Dept., Green Technology May 2022 System Division Corporate Officer, Senior General Manager, Engineering Supervisory Dept. and Senior General Manager, Global Engineering Supervisory Dept., Tadashi Sobue Green Technology System Division (December 16, 1964; 59) April 2023 Managing Corporate Officer, Chief General Manager, Green Technology System Division [Reappointment] June 2023 Director, Managing Corporate Officer, Chief General Manager, Green Technology System Division (current position) Gender: Male Division (current position) 5 Number of years as Director of the Company: 1 year (at the conclusion of the Meeting) Attendance at the Board of Directors Meetings: 12/12 (100%) Number of shares of the Company actually held: 3,700 Number of shares of the Company potentially held: 0 [Reason for nominating as a candidate for Director] Tadashi Sobue has abundant business experience in the field of the green technology system business.
+In addition, he has sufficiently fulfilled his duties as a Director, including decisions on important management matters, the execution of business and supervising the execution of duties by other Directors, since his assumption of the Director position.
+The Company reappoints him as a candidate for Director based on its judgment that he qualifies for this position taking into account his good track record.